Alhassan Siisu: Career

-Siisu left Republicans Football Club and started his professional career with Tamale-based club Steadfast FC, in the Zone One of the Division One League, Ghanaian second tier.
+Siisu left Republicans Football Club and started his professional career with Tamale-based club Steadfast FC, in Zone One of the Division One League, the Ghanaian second tier.

-Alhassan signed for Championnat National 2 club RC Grasse from 2018 to 2019.
-He made his debut and scored his debut on 1 December 2018 in a 2–2 draw over Martigues.
+Siisu signed for Championnat National 2 club RC Grasse from 2018 to 2019.
+He made his debut and scored his first goal on 1 December 2018 in a 2–2 draw against Martigues.

 He moved back to Steadfast FC during the 2020 season.

-Siisu joined Elmina Sharks in January 2021 – 2022 ahead of their maiden Ghana Premier League season.
+Siisu joined Elmina Sharks in January 2021–2022 ahead of their maiden Ghana Premier League season.

 He had a third stint with Steadfast FC before moving abroad.

-He signed for Spanish club U. Criptanense on January 9, 2022.
+He signed for Spanish club U. Criptanense on 9 January 2022.

-After one season at U. Criptanense, he joined Atlético Teresiano on June 9, 2023.
+After one season at U. Criptanense, he joined Atlético Teresiano on 9 June 2023.

 International career

-In August 2021, he was named in a 43-men squad with the Black Stars B team ahead of the 2023 CHAN Qualifications, but did not make the final squad.
+In August 2021, he was named in a 43-man squad with the Black Stars B team ahead of the 2023 CHAN qualification, but did not make the final squad.